M A I N E

 13.1 The Low-Point Scoring System, RRS A2 will apply, modified so that each boat’s series score will be the total of her race scores with her worst score discarded if 5 or more races have been completed.
 See Rule 90.3b.

-15.1 All yachts are requested to check-in with the Race Committee before the start of the race by sailing past the RC signal boat on starboard tack and hailing their sailing number, and receiving confirmation from the Race Committee, or by calling on VHF channel 72.
+14.1 All yachts are requested to check-in with the Race Committee before the start of the race by sailing past the RC signal boat on starboard tack and hailing their sailing number, and receiving confirmation from the Race Committee.

 16 DISCLAIMER OF LIABILITY